nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

   - Cons:
     - Hard to implement
     - Error prone

-### \[Proposed\] Add Property to sell feature
-The `add-pts` command is very similar to the above command with only slight differences:
-1. An additional field is required: `address` of the seller's house

 ### `sort` feature
 The `sort` command mechanism can be broken down into the following steps: